exponential-decay/digital-preservation-use-cases/JHOVE-JPEG-HUL-At-Archives-NZ/README.md

 ###Footnotes

 <a name="1">[1]</a> http://fileformats.archiveteam.org/wiki/JPG - Just Solve It entry for JPG, accessed 24 June 2016 <br/>
-<a name="2">[2]</a> http://www.ozhiker.com/electronics/pjmt/jpeg_info/app_segments.html – for example, via http://www.ozhiker.com/ - Accessed 24 June 2016
+<a name="2">[2]</a> http://www.ozhiker.com/electronics/pjmt/jpeg_info/app_segments.html – for example, via http://www.ozhiker.com/ - Accessed 24 June 2016 <br/>
+<a name="3">[3]</a> Something I think we might spot with other format errors as we continue to understand the output of JHOVE in the community.

 **------**